Kommos (Crete): Ancient flora and fauna

-Kommos' flora remains consistent with the flora of Crete.
-Yet the site has yielded many animal remains, a majority of which were excavated from archaic vessels and pottery.
+The site has yielded many animal remains, a majority of which were excavated from archaic vessels and pottery.

 Excavations carried out between 1976 and 1985 yielded 9,400 large mammal bones, 150 Rodentia bones, 1,150 fish bones, and around 36,000 marine invertebrate.
 Of these samples a large number were attributed to pigs.
 Remains found revealed a variety of butchery methods performed, including partial opening of the skull assumedly for consumption of the brain.
 Further animal remains, such as cows and deer were also found around the site.
 Very few human remains have been uncovered from the site, with the only human remain being an adult mandible.

 Bird remains have also been found.
 Eggshells and avian bones from the site were identified by Dr. George E. Watson, Curator of Birds at the Smithsonian Institution.
 The usage for birds varied from domestication to consumption.
 Avian bones found at the site include Woodpigeon, Rock Dove, Turtle Dove, Scopoli's Shearwater, and Chukar Partridge.